Jc-alt logo

 def union(x, y):

-# Ignore if nodes share the same root (part of the same island)
+# Ignore if nodes share the same root (same connected component)

 rootX, rootY = find(x), find(y)